Skip Ribbon Commands

 • check that the computer, tablet and any other equipment to be used on the day of the external assessment are functioning properly

-• supply one blank memory device per external assessment for the student to use to save their response.
+• supply one memory device per external assessment for the student to use to save their response.
+The GAT Section A and Section B are two separate external assessments.

 • clearly label the memory device with the following: